Dynamic Structures: Dynamic Attractions

-In 2012, Dynamic Attractions began development on the SFX Coaster, which sought to combine a high-thrill roller coaster experience with intensive show and multimedia sequences.
-A total of 500 person years was invested to bring the ride to life, with each of the attraction's innovative elements being commissioned at their factory.
-The concept was officially unveiled in 2014 and quickly snapped up by Ferrari World Abu Dhabi, 20th Century Fox World Malaysia, and Evergrande Group.
+In 2012, Dynamic Attractions began development on the SFX Coaster, which sought to combine a high-thrill roller coaster experience with show and multimedia sequences.
+Employees invested a total of 500 person years into the model's creation, with each of the attraction's elements being commissioned at their factory.
+The concept was officially unveiled in 2014, subsequently being purchased by Ferrari World Abu Dhabi, 20th Century Fox World Malaysia, and the Evergrande Group.

 In 2015, the company expanded their capabilities to include complete design and installation services for all elements of the attraction.
 Using the marketing of "Ride – Show – Integration," this focus led to the opening of a research and development facility called the "Attraction Development Center" in Orlando, FL.
 Through this facility, the company can do large-scale mock-ups and is staffed for design and development of ideas as well as ride systems.

 In July 2017, the Dynamic Attractions company combined with all the "ride system" elements of the Dynamic Structures company.
 The new Dynamic Attractions organization includes the Ride Development Center (Formerly Dynamic Structures offices and facility) in Port Coquitlam, Canada, as well as the Attraction Development Center in Orlando, Florida.
-(Dynamic Structures still exists as a company whose focus includes specialty fabrication and telescopes.)

-Dynamic Attractions entered CCAA protection in March 2019, after overspending and development on the SFX Coaster Projects drove the company into serious debt.
-The onslaught of the COVID-19 pandemic also lead to quarantine restrictions hampering their project personnel as well as increased costs for virtually all raw materials, shipping, labour, and subcontractors.
-The company was eventually sold in May 2023 to Hong Kong-based financial services firm Promising Expert Limited (PEL) for USD$2,000,000.
+Dynamic Attractions entered CCAA protection in March 2019 after accumulating debt due to overspending and development on the SFX Coaster projects.
+The COVID-19 pandemic also lead to quarantine restrictions hampering their project personnel as well as increased costs for raw materials, shipping, labour, and subcontractors.
+The company was sold in May 2023 to Hong Kong-based financial services firm Promising Expert Limited (PEL) for US$2,000,000.